NewTestOrgRk/NewRepositoryRkm/README.md

 # NewRepositoryRkm

-test the changes TO CHECK THE github enterprise server
+test the changes TO CHECK THE github enterprise